 ► Assessments are consistent with the national standard.

-► Assessments are fair, valid and consistent; and
+► Assessments are fair and valid and do not disadvantage the learner.

 ► Assessors are making consistent judgments about learner performance.

 Moderation is intended to ensure that regardless of where an assessment was carried out for any particular unit standard, the assessor judgment made on the learner’s competence was fair, valid and of a reasonably consistent standard when compared to assessments made elsewhere by other assessors.